WELCOME!

 If you are coming for a TC2 residency, you need to bring your own warp.
 The material you are planning to use (mercerised if possible; we ourselves like to use white or black cotton 16/2, which we order from Sweden) might not be available in Iceland, or way more expensive, so keep these things in mind.
 We do have a warping mill on site which you can use.

-Please do not bring any unwashed wool.
+Again, please do not bring any unwashed wool.
+Icelandic or else.
 It may carry insects, germs and contagious diseases.
 Also, please don't use chemical dyes.
 Our dye studio is a small space best suited for making natural dyes, doing small dye batches, and wet work like felting, wool washing, or incidental dyeing of yarn/fibres.
 It is not ventilated and does not have an industrial sink, so it is not suitable for heavy chemicals or environmentally unsafe processes.

 GETTING HERE